simonhyll/tauri-by-simon/src/content/docs/concepts/Rust/rust_book_abridged.md

   The following version of the Rust Book was generated with the help of scraping the official versions content and submitting it to the gpt-4 model by OpenAI.

+  Tip: use your browsers screen reader on this page and you have yourself an audiobook.
+  It's how I'm using it.

   It cost me about $15 to generate, enjoy!
 sidebar:
   badge: